CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2023/CI/05-First_Managed_Job.md

 Before you can submit a job to Condor, you need a job.
 We will quickly write a small program in C. If you aren't an expert C programmer, fear not.
 We will hold your hand throughout this process.

-Create a file called simple.c using your favorite editor.
-Put it anywhere you like in your home directory.
-In that file, put the following text.
-Copy and paste is a good choice:
+Create a directory to work in:

 ```
-$ mkdir -p ~/condor-test
+$ mkdir -p condor_example
-$ cd ~/condor-test
+$cd condor_example
 ```

 Use your preferred text editor to create this C program.
 (Shown below with nano.)